 - a.
 If the agent's logon failed with ErrorCode:749, and the agent is already logged in, the AgentID is not present in subsequent EventAddressInfo because it was not received from the switch.
-The switch message with the error does not provide AgentId. - b.
-EventRegistered for a position does not contain the queue-1 in the attribute extensions until a call has been placed to this position.
+The switch message with the error does not provide the AgentId. - b.
+EventRegistered for a position does not contain the queue-1 in the Extensions attribute until a call has been placed to this position.
 Afterwards, any registration of the DN contains the associated queue-1.

-Even though an agent is logged in and in a Ready state before T-Server startup, EventRegistered reports the agents status as 0 (unknown) until it receives new information about the agent's activity (login, ready).
+Even though an agent is logged in and is in a Ready state before T-Server startup, EventRegistered reports the agents status as 0 (Unknown) until it receives new information about the agent's activity (Login, Ready).